 Good to know

 The Belle uses laces for its lockdown which runs through six eyelets.
-Women can purchase a pair of these low top platforms in sizes ranging from 5 to 11.
-These sneakers are constructed in a women’s medium width.
+These sneakers are available in women’s sizing only.

 Going for a Robin Sparkles look with glittering details embellished on apparel coincides with the Belle’s low top agenda, but those are for the bold.
 Toning down with denim, dresses, skirts, or shorts always does the trick for a fitted look leaving the shiny studs on the shoe’s upper to do its job and stand out.